brainglobe/brainglobe.github.io/docs/source/community/developers/repositories/brainglobe-utils/index.md

 `cite-brainglobe` is only aware of the repositories that we tell it about - and any such repository must have a CITATION.cff (or equivalent metadata file) present in it that we can fetch.

-To make `cite-brainglobe` aware of a new BrainGlobe tool, add a static `Repository` instance to the `citation.repositories` submodule [as detailed here](#citationrepositories), specifying the required information.
+To make `cite-brainglobe` aware of a new BrainGlobe tool, add a static `Repository` instance to the `citation.repositories` submodule as detailed in the `citation.repositories` section, specifying the required information.

 ### Adding a new supported citation format